Divorce With an Under-3 in the House: What You Need to Know

 - If at all possible, ensure the transition from one home/parent to the other is a civil, peaceful interaction between the two adults.
 It can feel scary and overwhelming if a young child has to say goodbye (and hello) in the midst of an intense adult argument or tension even young children pick up on.

-- Use a goodbye routine (like kissing the child’s palm so he can “take Daddy’s kiss with her”) to help ease the separation.
+- Use a goodbye routine (like kissing the child’s palm so they can “take Daddy’s kiss with them”) to help ease the separation.

-- If the child has a special loved object (e.g., blanket, stuffed animal, or toy), allow her to take it from one home to the other.
+- If the child has a special loved object (e.g., blanket, stuffed animal, or toy), allow them to take it from one home to the other.